webcompat/webcompat.com/CONTRIBUTING.md

 You'll probably want to [set up a local development environment](#working-environment-setup) to get that far.
 If you've already been through this process, make sure you've [set the main repo as an upstream remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and make sure [your fork is up to date](https://help.github.com/articles/syncing-a-fork/) before sending pull requests.

-For product and design contributions, check out the [Design Repo](https://github.com/webcompat/design)

 * Make your changes in a new branch

   `git checkout -b name-of-fix-branch`